PhoenixTales/phoenix-docs/vision/vision-of-gothic.md

 **Mike:**: Unlike traditional RPGs, character improvement in GOTHIC is no longer displayed by numbers.
 Everything you learn during the course of the game is <span class="demonic">visualized</span> via animations and graphical effects.
 Nevertheless, you'll have a multitude of possibilities to enhance your skills. (gagames.com 20.06.1998)

 *It has been rumored that there will be no character statistic screens in Gothic.
 First, is this true?
 And second what made you decide to approach an RPG title in this way?*

 **Michael:** In GOTHIC we have strength, dexterity, mana, psi-power and of course hitpoints.
 These can of course be reviewed in some kind of "character screen", but it won't hardly be necessary, because everytime one of these attributes becomes relevant it will be displayed on the screen.
 In addition, we have many skills to learn, each of them visualized with a new animation.
 So the basic concepts of RPG remain unchanged while they were converted in something we consider more popular and more pleasing.
 Still, no one should be worried about losing game depth.
 There will be a multitude of quests and riddles and those 200 guys talking to you... (voodooextreme.com, 14.11.1998)

 *Unlike traditional role-playing games, Gothic claims to be able to show the player skill and level gains visually, can you explain this?*

 **Stefan:** Sure, the simple philosophy is: Replace almost all statistics by in-game graphics.
 Replace the text "sneak talent" by sneaking animations of the character, replace the growing number for improving sword skill by cooler and faster attack animations, replace the entry for level-3 Fireball by a bigger and more pulsating glowing sphere between the mage's hands, and so on... (gagames.com 20.06.1998)

 ## 2. Key Element: A Living world (NPC Behaviour) and Immersion

-### Human AI
+**Human AI:**

 People will live their own lives.
 Throughout the day and night cycle each NPC works, sleeps and interacts with other NPCs.
 Communication with over 200 NPCs is possible.
 Displayed texts will be optional.
 Everything will be presented in digital speech output.
 Unique Feature: Non player characters memory.
 NPC's will log your actions - When you attack them or pick their pockets, they will remember, tell their friends and even blame you for it next time they see you!
 Social structure: There are 3 main groups of power in the gameworld.
 Depending on which group you join, some people will become your friends though others may hate you.
 Be careful - If you harm a key member of any group, the whole group's attitude towards you will become worse.
 The world changes: 5 times during the course of the game, major events will change the world and group relationships to keep you on your toes. (gothicarchive.org, Promo Booklet)

 **Michael:** In fact, social structure is the most important innovation compared to former RPGs.
 If you, for example, attack someone, and there is another person witnessing the fight, it depends on this person's attitude towards you, towards your opponent and how he judges his odds in battle.
 If you steal something not only the owner will notice that but also his friends will.
-There is a lot to say about NPC reactions, but I'm afraid for details you'll have to wait for the first demo. (voodooextreme.com, 14.11.1998)
+There is a lot to say about NPC reactions, but I'm afraid for details you'll have to wait for the first demo.

-### Monster AI
+(voodooextreme.com, 14.11.1998)

+**Monster AI:**

 Monsters will live their own life.
 Monsters are able to behave the same way as human NPCs do.
 Depending on your situation, different Monster races will cooperate. [...]
 If they find a weapon better than their own one, they re-arm and use it against you!
 Monsters express feelings.
 When monsters hit you badly or find better weapons you can watch them express their joy or alternatively show fear (e.g. of fire). (gothicarchive.org, Promo Booklet)

 *How is the artificial intelligence in Gothic?
 Do the monster do more then just attack and flee?*

 **Tom:** Yeah, they really do.
 They have also relations between each other, some even interact with other races like the good old Troll throwing little Gobbos over a canyon towards the Player; they hunt each other, they even play with each other... they live their own lives with their own problems and the Player is just another creature disturbing their circles... (voodooextreme.com, 14.11.1998)

 *I hear that in Gothic the monsters will actually be doing things other then to just stand there waiting for you to kill them.
 How does Gothic deal with Monster AI?*

 **Ulf:** The monsters will use very different tactics during combat.
 Some sneak from behind and try to assassinate the player insidious, others encircle the player and seal his pitiable fate by being superior in numbers.
 Some species will call comrades if they notice being inferior, afterwards they'll be malicious pleased about the player hitting the ground very roughly...
 Totally different species of monsters will gang up to set underhanded booby traps: Big Troll guys will grab tiny little Gobbos to establish a kind of 'close contact' to the player by throwing the little ones across alleged obstacles... (gagames.com 20.06.1998)